Jason Heyward Preview, Player Props: Dodgers vs. Nationals

 Jason Heyward At The Plate

+- Heyward has picked up a hit in 45.7% of his 105 games this year, with at least two hits in 20.0% of them.

-- In 13.5% of his games this season, he has hit a long ball, and 4.5% of his trips to the dish.
+- He has homered in 13.3% of his games this season, and 4.4% of his chances at the plate.

-- Heyward has driven in a run in 23 games this season (22.1%), including 10 games with more than one RBI (9.6%).
-He has also driven in three or more of his team's runs in three contests.
+- Heyward has picked up an RBI in 21.9% of his games this season, with more than one RBI in 9.5% of his games.
+He has also plated three or more runs in three contests.

+- He has scored a run in 41 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.